eoncarlyle/learning-rust/README.md

 ## `afb0f86`
 ### Question
 I need a mutex that I can lock and unlock on demand, but the Rust lifetime model makes it hard to do that.
 I didn't have this issue on a similar, single-phase barrier.
 Is there a concurrency primitive that I do not know about, or are there questions I need to ask myself about mutexes?

+### Answer
+For the mutex issue, one approach is to ensure you're using very small, well-defined scopes for each mutex operation.